nim-works/nimskull/compiler/utils/tree_repr_doc.rst

 - any associated structured reports (IDs, kinds, generation location)
 - symbol definition location if any
 - type symbols definition location if any

-Procedure arguments:

-- `conf`: some configuration options are inferred from it, such as `--filenames:canonical`, but it is mostly used to get full paths from file ids
-- `pnode`: node to be printed - can be `nil`, recursive, `nkError` or any other kind form or shape.
-- `flags`: Set of the formatting options for the procedure.
-Several built-in constants are defined in this module that might be suitable for different debugging or AST exploration tasks.
-- `maxDepth`: Ignore all nodes that are placed deeper than that.
-Useful to see a high-level overview for large nodes, such as full proc bodies
-- `maxLength`: on each level, print upto that many subnodes.
-Useful to cut out parts on large `case` trees, toplevel nodes for modules, statement lists and such.

 .. note:: Output examples in the documentation might be slightly different